dsor-isr/MIR-Competition-2024/README.md

 For the challenge, the only file that needs to be changed is "glassy_challenge.py".

 ### Step-by-step instructions:
+( ENSURE YOU HAVE A GOOD WIFI CONNECTION, THE FULL SETUP SHOULD TAKE AT LEAST 30 MIN )
 #### System requirements:
 Please ensure you have Ubuntu 22.04 installed on your machine.
 We **highly** recommend a native instalation (https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), altough you may also install Ubuntu 22.04 on a Virtual Machine (VMware, Virtualbox, etc.).
 Please note that PCs/Macs with ARM architecture are not supported due to missing dependencies needed for both PX4-Autopilot Software-In-The-Loop (PX4 SITL) and the Gazebo Simulator.